UMD-DRASTIC/drastic-agent/README.md

     http://localhost:9000/

-It provides an internal API used by indigo to download files managed by the agent driver, for instance the URL `http://localhost:9000/get/test/test.txt` will try to download the file `/data/test/test.txt` on the file system.
+It provides an internal API used by drastic to download files managed by the agent driver, for instance the URL `http://localhost:9000/get/test/test.txt` will try to download the file `/data/test/test.txt` on the file system.